stephenhuh/dvis-scaffold/README.md

 # dvis-scaffold
 starter for visualizations at uofc
+also to help me learn webpack and some newer toolkits